sumkinstein/dailyquest/Daily-Quest.md

 Day 19 of creating useless commits every other day 💀
 Day 20 of creating useless commits every other day 💀
 ~~Day 21 of creating useless commits every other day ✔️~~
+~~Day 22 of creating useless commits every other day ✔️~~
+Day 23 of creating useless commits every other day 💀
-Day 22 of creating useless commits every other day ✔️
+Day 24 of creating useless commits every other day ✔️